wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

   </ul>
   <p>The steps to add roles and permissions differ for onboarded and original subscriptions.
 For details, see how to manage roles, groups, and permissions for <a href="csp_users_roles.html#create-edit-or-delete-a-custom-role">onboarded subscriptions</a> and <a href="users_roles.html">original subscriptions</a>.</p>
   {{site.data.alerts.end}}

+  In this release, you need to select **WQL** as the default query language, and select **Chart Builder** as the default way of building queries for your [user preferences](users_account_managing.html#configure-user-preferences).
+This limitation will be removed in an upcoming release.

   ![A screenshot of the alert browser on the logs alerts tab.](images/logs_alerts_for_rlease_notes.png)

 * **Maintenance Window Browser Page Improvements**: The [**Maintenance Window** browser page](maintenance_windows_managing.html#maintenance-windows) is now improved and allows you to: